Daunting recovery underway in tornado-devastated Mississippi

 The supercell that produced the deadly twister also appeared to produce tornadoes causing damage in northwest and north-central Alabama, said Brian Squitieri, a severe storms forecaster with the weather service’s Storm Prediction Center in Norman, Oklahoma.

-In Georgia, Rachel McMahon awoke Sunday morning to news from her dad that the Troup County motel he’d been staying in was totally destroyed in the storm.
-She said her dad, who is disabled and has a hard time moving around, took shelter in the bathtub when the tornado hit.
+In Georgia, Rachel McMahon awoke Sunday to news from her dad that the Troup County motel he’d been staying in was destroyed.
+She said her dad, who is disabled, took shelter in the bathtub when the tornado hit.

 He was badly shaken up, but not injured.
-She went to check on him and had to walk the last half-mile because of downed trees blocking the road.
+She had to walk the last half-mile to his motel because of downed trees.

 Associated Press journalists Leah Willingham in Charleston, West Virginia; Jim Salter in O’Fallon, Missouri; Lea Skene in Baltimore; Jeff Martin in Woodstock, Georgia; Christopher Weber in Los Angeles, and Nicole Winfield in Rome contributed to this report.